 The crowd parted, and there he was, striding toward me.
 His face was a thundercloud at first, but then his eyes landed on mine and shock reigned supreme.
 He closed the distance between us at a run.
 I reached for him, the sobs I’d kept at bay finally breaking free.
 Careless of the onlookers, he scooped me out of Haydar’s arms and crushed me to him.

 He loosened his grip only marginally.
 “Where?” he asked, staring down at me.
 His gaze roved over my face, my ruined clothes, and my stockinged feet – I had lost my shoes sometime during our flight from the street.

-“Just my face and my stomach,” I managed.
-At least, those were the only injuries I knew of.
+“Just my face and my stomach,” I said.
+Oh.
+And my leg, where I’d cut myself.
+And my hand.
+And…Christ, everything hurt.
 It felt like my body had been put through a vice, and once I got this dirt off, I’d probably find a dozen other wounds I hadn’t been aware of.

 “She needs to be cleaned up and have her injuries seen to,” Mrs. Marston said.

 “Gather what you need.
 I’ll summon you when she’s ready,” Henry told her.
-Then he turned his head toward the onlookers.
+Then he turned us toward the onlookers.
 I didn’t follow his gaze.
 I still couldn’t look at them.
 “Sherman, send word.”

 Most likely he meant send word to John and McNaught to come straight here.
 His circumspect order reminded me that we were trying to avoid further scandal.
 This situation was bad enough without the entire staff seeing the open look on Henry’s face as he held me.
 No one watching him right now would ever believe that our relationship was platonic.